Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Preliminaries

+We define two kernel-dependent quantities that appear in regret bounds for reinforcement learning with Gaussian processes.
+For any radius $R \geq 0$, let $A = \{\sup_{n \in [N], h \in [H]}\|\vx_{n,h}\|_2 \leq R\}$ be the event that all observed state action pairs have norm at most $R$.
+We define the maximum information gain as

-where this time, $\mC_T$ is the $T \times T$ kernel matrix constructed from the points $\vx_1, \dots, \vx_T$.
-The maximum information gain can be thought of as the effective dimension of the (typically infinite-dimensional) reproducing kernel Hilbert space associated with the kernel $c$ \citep{calandriello2019gaussian, zenati2022efficient}.
-Notice that if the set over which the supremum is taken is unrestricted, then the maximum information gain is typically linear in $T$.
+where $\widetilde{\mC}_T$ is the $T \times T$ kernel matrix constructed from the state-action pairs $\vx_{1,1}, \dots, \vx_{N,H}$.
+The maximum information gain can be interpreted as the maximum amount of information that a sequence of $T$ state action pairs can provide about the model $f^{\star}$.
+The presence of the indicator variable in the definition of $\Gamma_{T}(\sigma^2, R)$ is somewhat non-standard.
+The maximum information gain is usually defined as a supremum over the entire state-action space.
+However, if the set over which the supremum is taken is unbounded, then the maximum information gain is usually linear in $T$.
 For instance, if the kernel is either the squared exponential or the Mat\'{e}rn kernel, then

+The maximum information gain is a worst-case quantity in the sense that it contains a supremum over all possible (bounded) sequences of state-action pairs.
+Regret bounds that depend on the maximum information gain may therefore be overly pessimistic--even if they have the ``correct'' dependence on $\Gamma_T$.
+We would like to have regret bounds that depend on a less pessimistic quantity.
+For example, we could replace the supremum inside the maximum information gain with an expectation.
+We define the expected information gain as

+The expected information gain can be interpreted as the average amount of information that a sequence of $T$ state-action pairs collected by a given algorithm provides about the model.
+For large $T$, we can expect $\gamma_T(\sigma^2, R)$ to be considerably smaller than $\Gamma_T(\sigma^2, R)$ because an algorithm that has sublinear regret will eventually stop collecting informative data.
+In any case, the expected information gain is never larger than the maximum information gain.
+Therefore, everything else being equal, one should always prefer a regret bound that depends on the expected information gain instead of the maximum information gain.